industrial-edge/iih-semantics-getting-started/docs/Installation.md

 ![OPCUA Tags](graphics/opcua_tags.png)

 Edit the settings.
-Username ad password should be the same as configured in IE Databus configuration.
+Username and password should be the same as configured in IE Databus configuration.

 ![OPCUA Settings](graphics/opcua_settings.png)

-Deploy and start the project.
+**Deploy** and **start** the project.

 #### IIH Registry Service